Force: Weak nuclear

 Unique among the fundamental interactions, the weak nuclear force creates no bound states.
 The weak force is due to the exchange of the heavy W and Z bosons.
 Since the weak force is mediated by two types of bosons, it can be divided into two types of interaction or "vertices" — charged current, involving the electrically charged W^{+} and W^{−} bosons, and neutral current, involving electrically neutral Z^{0} bosons.
 The most familiar effect of weak interaction is beta decay (of neutrons in atomic nuclei) and the associated radioactivity.
 This is a type of charged-current interaction.
 The word "weak" derives from the fact that the field strength is some 10^{13} times less than that of the strong force.
 Still, it is stronger than gravity over short distances.
-A consistent electroweak theory has also been developed, which shows that electromagnetic forces and the weak force are indistinguishable at a temperatures in excess of approximately ×10^15 K. Such temperatures occurred in the plasma collisions in the early moments of the Big Bang.
+A consistent electroweak theory has also been developed, which shows that electromagnetic forces and the weak force are indistinguishable at a temperature in excess of approximately ×10^15 K. Such temperatures occurred in the plasma collisions in the early moments of the Big Bang.